 6. St Mary Aldermanbury Garden

-Tucked away in quiet corner of the busy financial district, off a street called Love Lane, is a small garden containing pieces of the stone foundations of a church.
+Tucked away in a quiet corner of the busy financial district, off a street called Love Lane, is a small garden containing pieces of the stone foundations of a church.
 This was once the site of the Church of St. Mary Aldermanbury.
 Like many other City churches, St. Mary Aldermanbury was gutted by bombs in the 1940s.
 And like some of those other churches, this one was rebuilt…just not in London.
 In 1966 the church’s remains were shipped to Fulton, Missouri, where the building was reconstructed at Westminster College as a memorial to Winston Churchill.
 Churchill had made a famous speech in Fulton, where he used the phrase “iron curtain” to describe the postwar political landscape.

 7. St Paul’s Cathedral

 One of the most emotional connections between Britain and the U.S. can be seen at St. Paul’s Cathedral.
-Behind the high altar is the American Memorial chapel, dedicated to U.S. servicemen who died while stationed in the United Kingdom during World War II.
+Behind the high altar is the American Memorial Chapel, dedicated to U.S. servicemen who died while stationed in the United Kingdom during World War II.
 The stained-glass windows feature symbols of American states, and the woodwork depicts birds, plants and flowers of the U.S. The heart of the chapel is a large, leather-bound book: a roll of honour with 28,000 names.
 Relatives can find the names of loved ones with the help of cathedral staff.

 8. St. Sepulchre Without Newgate Church